 3. Procedures for Gaining Full Registration

-Provisionally Registered Teachers (PRTs) at Te Kohanga Reo o Nga Kuaka will take part in the Te Hāpai Ō Mentoring Programme towards full registration as outlined by the New Zealand Teachers Council
+Provisionally Registered Teachers (PRTs) at Ngā Kuaka will take part in the Te Hāpai Ō Mentoring Programme towards full registration as outlined by the New Zealand Teachers Council

-PRT’s may choose a Mentor Teacher to guide them, however they must also meet with Tumuaki Te Kohanga Reo o Nga Kuaka each term to outline how their Registration Journey is progressing and discuss goals they have set and resources/support required.
+PRT’s may choose a Mentor Teacher to guide them, however they must also meet with the Tumuaki each term to outline how their Registration Journey is progressing and discuss goals they have set and resources/support required.

 Written applications for release time to meet agreed goals in the registration process must be discussed with Tumuaki with evidence attached.
-A report must be completed and given to Tumuaki regarding the activity carried out in the release time.
+A report must be completed and given to the Tumuaki regarding the activity carried out in the release time.

 PRT’s must be responsible for meeting the requirements of the Registered Teacher Criteria.
 This includes: